-The first few days at Doe Palace felt almost like being at summer camp because we had days full of activities and slept in bunk beds in the dorms.
+The first few days at the training center felt almost like being at summer camp because we had days full of activities and slept in bunk beds in the dorms.
 We got our first taste of what life will really be like in Liberia when we left to visit currently serving volunteers.
-I was in a group of 4 going to visit a volunteer named Steve who lives in Cape Mount County, the western most county bordering Sierra Leone.
+I was in a group of 4 going to visit a volunteer named Steve who lives in Grand Cape Mount County, the western most county bordering Sierra Leone.

 We arrived in town and as we walked from the main road to Steve’s house, we ran into a few of his friends from the community.
 Since Steve had been gone for a few days, he didn’t have any food at his place so one of his friends offered to pick up eggs and bring them to his house.
 He asked for one carton, thinking it’d be a tray of about 30 eggs… but there was some miscommunication – he showed up with a huge box of about 300 eggs!
 Steve took it in stride and needless to say we ate eggs every day we were there!
 (Another note on eggs, in America, they have to be refrigerated because the cleaning process that producers are required to do removes a protective layer around the shell.
 But in many countries around the world, they are not cleaned in the same way so eggs still have that protective coating and don’t need to be refrigerated.)